elephox-dev/framework/modules/Logging/README.md

 # Elephox Logging Module

 This module is used by [Elephox] to log information to one or more destinations (sinks).
+It also supports formatting with [ANSI escape codes].

 ## Example